This section includes the following information:

-Before you can determine sizing, you must understand the business and organizational requirements and use cases for each solution—number of users, transaction types and quantity, and customizations (for HR services and knowledge bases) that impact sizing.
-The following examples describe use cases, and factors that can impact sizing:
+Before you can determine sizing, you must understand the business and organizational requirements and use cases for each solution.
+Number of users, transaction types and quantity, and customizations (for HR services and knowledge bases) impact sizing.
+The following examples describe use cases and factors that can impact sizing:

 The BMC Remedy Action Request System (BMC Remedy AR System) and BMC Remedy Mid Tier (Mid Tier) servers scale better horizontally than vertically.
 Although adding resources such as CPUs and memory to a server might be tempting, testing has shown a point of diminishing returns on performance in doing so.
 Scaling horizontally by adding more servers to a server group results in better and more consistent performance than scaling vertically.

 You can configure BMC HR Case Management in a load-balanced environment to direct user interactions to the load-balanced BMC Remedy AR System mid tier and BMC Remedy AR System servers while assigning dedicated nonuser functions and responsibilities to specific instances of BMC Remedy AR System server.
 For example, escalations, integrations, reconciliations, and notifications can be separated from "user" servers to ensure that these services do not impact user activity.
 This is a reliable way to provide consistent high-performance services as well as scale the installation safely.

 Similar to dedicated BMC AR System servers for nonuser-related functions, additional dedicated servers at the web tier should be considered if web services are implemented for BMC HR Case Management.